jashusai/itemcatalog24/README.md

 9.then show the Restaurants and MenuItems.

 10.here we will add a new Restaurant (or) add a new Menu Item what ever we want.

+11.And we want it to logout it then its redirect to showRestaruants.